boz700908/PhoenixWrightTrilogy/README.md

 ## Installation

+Each release includes two assets: an installer executable for automatic installation, and a zip file for manual installation.

+### Automatic Installation

+1. Download `PWAATAccessibilityInstaller.exe` from the latest release
+2. Run the installer and follow the prompts
+3. Launch the game

+### Manual Installation

+1. Download the zip file from the latest release
-1. Install MelonLoader to your game directory
+2. Run the included `MelonLoader.Installer.exe` and install MelonLoader to your game
-2. Copy `AccessibilityMod.dll` to the `Mods` folder in your game directory
+3. Copy `AccessibilityMod.dll` to the `Mods` folder in your game directory
-3. Copy `UniversalSpeech.dll` and `nvdaControllerClient.dll` (32-bit) to your game directory
+4. Copy `UniversalSpeech.dll` and `nvdaControllerClient.dll` to your game directory
+5. Copy the `Data` folder contents to `[Game Directory]/UserData/AccessibilityMod/`
-4. Launch the game
+6. Launch the game

 ## Keyboard Shortcuts